NetApp/terraform-provider-netapp-ontap/docs/resources/svm_resource.md

 ```

 ## Supported Platforms

-* On-perm ONTAP system 9.6 or higher
+* On-prem ONTAP system 9.6 or higher
 * Amazon FSx for NetApp ONTAP

 ## Example Usage

 This creates a new SVM called `tfsvm4`.
 In IPspace `terafromIpspace_newname`, which can have up to 200 volumes which will be cased on aggr2

 ```terraform
 resource "netapp-ontap_svm" "example" {
   cx_profile_name = "cluster4"